Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 # Mixing it all Together 🥣

 - We could have a pointer to the structure allowing indirect access
-- We can have an array of structures
+- We can have an array of pointers to structures
 - Many possible solutions to a given problem!

 <!-- --- -->